imrayya/stable-diffusion-webui-Prompt_Generator/README.md

 ## Install more models

 To install more model to use, ensure that the models are hosted on [huggingface.co](https://huggingface.co) and edit the json file at `.\extensions\stable-diffusion-webui-Prompt_Generator\models.json` with the relevant information.
-Use the models in the file as an basis
+Use the models in the file as an example

 You might need to restart the extension/reload the UI if new items are added onto the list